 The jam jelled great with hardly any sugar!
-This is definately the low end of sugar for a jam.
+This is definitely the low end of sugar for a jam.
 It ended up being more of a “fruit spread”.
 I would probably try 1 c sugar next time.

 Great set and perfect amount of sweetness.

 Great flavor, perfect amount of sweetness, but it did not set well.
 I would try 4t pectin and 4t calcium solution next time.

 I found this batch of salmonberries in Discovery Park, near the Daybreak Center.
 There are a million plants, but the berries are not always abundant.

 Sweet but not overly so.
 I would not add more sugar; I might try using only 1.5 c sugar next time but the result is damn good.
 I rinsed the salmonberries and then left them in a colander to dry somewhat.
 They collected a bit of moisture however.
 I could have dried them better.

 I first mashed them with a widely-spaced masher.
 The result was a somewhat mashed mixture with some whole berries.

 The salmonberries did not fall apart when heated, so I mashed further with a pint glass bottom–and with good results.

 The result was–delicious!
 A sweet, flavorful well-set jam.
 Not for those who don’t like seeds, however!